The Shakespeare of Garden Design

 This article is based on Laura Mayer’s Capability Brown and the English Landscape Garden (Shire Publications 2014) and other resources linked throughout the piece.

-This is written as a backgrounder for our small group tours.
+This is written as a backgrounder for our educational small group tours.
 Our Gardens of Britain tour has been especially designed for senior travellers interested in garden design and horticulture.
 Commencing in Edinburgh, the tour travels through Scotland and England, visiting some of the countries’ most beautiful gardens.
 Many of the sites visited are today under the stewardship of the National Trust and have received worldwide acclaim.
 This tour offers the opportunity to learn more not only about Capability Brown but Humphry Repton and Gertrude Jekyll as well.
 By the end of the tour, you will be endowed with a deeper understanding of three centuries of garden design in Britain as well as a greater appreciation for the art of creating gardens.
 Whether you have a green thumb or not, you are sure to see the magic of gardens on this tour.

 Who was Capability Brown?